rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-analysis-finite-vector-spaces.md

 ---
 created: 2023-03-29T16:44:22
 modified: 2023-03-29T16:44:22
-tags: [Inculcation]
+tags:
+  - Inculcation
-title: 'Inculcation: Analysis in finite-dimensional vector spaces'
+title: "Inculcation: Analysis in finite-dimensional vector spaces"
-aliases: ''
+aliases:
+  - "Inculcation: Analysis in finite-dimensional vector spaces"
 ---

 > parent:: [[inculcation]]

-- A lot of these material is present in [[evan-chen-napkin|Napkin]] but it does not give enough page-length to fully grasp the whole topic, maybe?
+- A lot of these material is present in [[inculcation-math-pedias#Napkin|Napkin]] but it does not give enough page-length to fully grasp the whole topic, maybe?
 - [[shifrin-multivariable-mathematics]] does a good job at the calculus
 - Analysis by Herbert Amann and Joachim Escher [Volume I](http://library.lol/main/D52F82501240A7F94F77CCA630B43F6E) or Rudin or Apostol contains the analysis